• Blog

 Share this article.

 Thanks to recent dental technology, there are now more ways than ever to improve your smile.
-Veneers have become one of the most popular methods for restoring cracked, chipped, stained or discolored teeth.
+Veneers have become one of the most popular methods for restoring cracked, chipped, stained, or discolored teeth.

-Invisalign and veneers are both great treatment options to improve your smile, but they address different types of dental problems.
-Invisalign is often used to straighten crooked or overcrowded teeth, while veneers are primarily used to address cosmetic issues like chips, cracks and discoloration.
+Invisalign and veneers are both great treatment options to improve your smile but they address different types of dental problems.
+Invisalign is often used to straighten crooked or overcrowded teeth, while veneers are primarily used to address cosmetic issues like chips, cracks, and discoloration.

 Is Invisalign required before you get veneers?

-• Teeth that have been chipped or broken
+• chipped or broken

-• Teeth that are severely stained or discolored
+• severely stained or discolored

 The Invisalign treatment employs a series of custom-made aligners with a clear design that is nearly imperceptible to others.